Terio Tamani

 Terio Veilawa Tamani (born 6 July 1994) is a Fijian rugby union player who plays at scrum half for Fiji national rugby sevens team.

 Biography

 He is from the village of Ravitaki on the island of Kadavu.
 He plays domestically for Suva in the Skipper Cup.
 He made his debut for the Fiji national rugby sevens team during the Singapore 7s in 2018.

 A halfback, his diminutive stature and fluid play has drawn comparisons with Waisale Serevi.

 He was selected for the 2024 Paris Olympics.
+Having continued with the team for the 2025-26 SVNS, he was named in the Team of the Season in June 2026.